 Phishing emails generally use a technique called 'email spoofing'.

 The phishing email will try to 'spoof' a legitimate Trinity email address like email@example.com or firstname.lastname@example.org and trick you into thinking the email is from a legitimate Trinity email account.

-To counter the threat of spoofing, IT Services are implementing email authentication checks that aim to stop the spoofing of Trinity email accounts.
+To counter the threat of spoofing, IT Services have implemented email authentication checks that aim to stop the spoofing of Trinity email accounts.

 How does this impact me?

-If you send email, using a @tcd.ie address, from a non-Trinity email service (Gmail, Yahoo, etc.), the email may no longer work as expected.
-Your email may be quarantined or rejected by the receiving mail service.
+If you send email, using a @tcd.ie address, from a non-Trinity email service (Gmail, Yahoo, or cloud application for example), the email will likely not be delivered.
+Your email will likely be quarantined or rejected by the receiving mail service.

 Third-party services that send email

-Some third-party services may have a feature that allows you to send emails.
+Some third-party services (e.g. cloud applications) may have a requirement to send mail.
 An example would be using a cloud-based product to send marketing emails.

 As an exception to this, certain third-party services have been approved to be able to send email using a Trinity email address.
-Please see the below list of approved and non-approved services.
+Please see the below a list of approved and some non-approved services.